| List of historic valves in the ase-museoedelpro collection |

 | CV56(*) |

-Early strapped variant of NT98,
+Early strapped variant of NT98, used among the

-variants available, idntified for their suffix A to D. |
+available, idntified for their suffix A to D. |

 |